MetPX/sarracenia/doc/sr3.1.rst

 ~~~~~~~~~~~~~~~~~~~~

 The *import* option works in a way familiar to Python developers,
-Making them available for use by the Sarracenia core, or flow_plugins.
+Making them available for use by the Sarracenia core, or flow_callbacks.
 Developers can add additional protocols for messages or
 file transfer.
 For example::